Nicotine Anonymous: 12 Steps for Cigarette Smokers

-In the late 1980s, a group of nicotine addicts decided to rework the principles of the Alcoholics Anonymous program and apply them to breaking free of the addiction to nicotine that they were all suffering from.
+In the late 1980s, a group of nicotine addicts decided to rework the principles of the Alcoholics Anonymous program and apply them to breaking free of the nicotine addiction that they were all suffering from.

-Particpants in the Nicotine Anonymous program attend meetings on a regular basis (a meeting can be between two or more people) to talk, listen and gain experience on how to live a nicotine-free life.
-Beyond the 12 Step Program, the Nicotine Anonymous group embraces the added principles of H.O.W., which stands for Honesty, Openess and Willingness.
+Participants in the Nicotine Anonymous program attend meetings on a regular basis (a meeting can be between two or more people) to talk, listen and gain experience on how to live a nicotine-free life.
+Beyond the 12 Step Program, the Nicotine Anonymous group embraces the added principles of H.O.W., which stands for Honesty, Openness and Willingness.